Online (DEL-MEM) Curriculum & Courses

 The state of Oaxaca in southwestern Mexico is an ideal place to observe community-based environmental management in action.
 Mexico’s system of common lands ownership and management (ejidos) provides a strong, legally recognized and politically viable framework for communal management of the environment.
 This combined with Oaxaca’s rich natural resource base, even richer traditions of indigenous governance practices, and a history of political organizing against government and corporate resource exploitation has meant that this region is a leader in innovative community-based management initiatives.
 From highly functional and vertically integrated community-based forest management ventures, to community-run ecotourism initiatives, to the communal production and sale of forest-based carbon offset credits, to cooperative management and marketing of shade grown, organic coffee, Oaxaca allows us to observe communal management of the environment under relatively “ideal” conditions, and to understand the many challenges that must still be overcome.

 Class meetings focus on introducing students to the general history of rural common property governance and resource politics and management in Mexico and to the specific history and current context of community environmental management in Oaxaca.
 Classes will be based on assigned readings and will include a combination of lectures, guest speakers and student presentations.
+The course includes a field trip over spring break, in the colonial city of Oaxaca de Juarez.
+The class will meet with the community leaders and councils responsible for making decisions and organizing their communities to collectively manage their own environment and also with the non-profit and government organizations that work with and support them.
+Two credits.

 Energy, Environment, & the Law